Kamal-Singh22/Check-If-a-Number-is-a-Happy-Number/README.md

 If we reach 1, the number is happy.

-getSumOfSquares() calculates the sum of squares of digits.
+getSumOfSquares() calculates the sum of squares of digits...